c-chua/qwen-VL/README.md

 ## Usage

 1. Ensure you have all the necessary dependencies installed.
-2. Place your input images inside the `images/` folder.
-3. Run the script to process the images.
+2. Run the script to process the images.

 ## Input

-- Input images should be stored in the `images/` directory.
+- Input images should be stored in the `numbered_scenario/` directory.

 ## Running the Script

-- Ensure that you change `./rgb_front/0025.png` to its appropriate picture ID
+- Ensure that you change `./rgb_front/0025.png` to its appropriate picture ID (to `./3364/rgb_front_0019.png` for example)
 - Then run the file in vscode